 John Dewey, arguably America’s greatest 20th century philosopher and educator, stressed the importance of teaching habits of rigorous ethical inquiry in the classroom and in the larger society.
 He argued that students should learn to consider the impacts of their individual and collective social, economic, and political choices.
 Fortunately, many schools and youth programs encourage…Read More

 We interview Kym Vanderbilt, Lecturer and Professional Development Liaison in the Early Childhood/Childhood Department at CUNY/Lehman College.
 Kym describes her students’ concerns about meeting the needs of teacher assistants and parents as well as children.
 She talks about the test-heavy teacher certification process, which is both intimidating and expensive for aspiring teachers of limited means, and how she tries to create a more welcoming and supportive environment for her students, staying in touch with them long after they become teachers themselves.
 To give us context, Kym gives us a fascinating overview of the complicated history of early childhood education.Read More

 We speak with Anna Allanbrook, longtime principal of Brooklyn New School (BNS).
 Learning at BNS is inquiry-based and cross-disciplinary.
 As well, BNS is known as the “opt-out school” because 95% of families opt out of standardized testing.
 The school offers no test preparation.Read More

 Soledad Hiciano on nurturing and educating immigrant children in an age of deportation and deprivation

-Ethical Schools (an initiative of Ethics In Education Network ®) offers customized professional development programs for administrators, teachers, and youth workers.
-Please contact us to schedule a free consultation and site visit.
+Ethical Schools is an an initiative of Ethics In Education Network ®, which offers customized professional development programs for administrators, teachers, and youth workers who wish to prioritize ethics.
+Please contact us to schedule a free (no pressure) consultation and site visit.